mbhulin/OrientTutorial/fill_database_with_test_data.md

 		db.addEdge("class:IS_A", diningRoom, room, "IS_A");
 ```

-After establishing the connection to the database - again in plocal mode - some vertices of the subclass
+After establishing the connection to the database - again in plocal mode - some vertices and edges are created.

-* If you like you can edit FillDB.java and add some additional locations, objects or positions.
+If you like you can edit FillDB.java and add some additional locations, objects or positions.

-* Start the OrientDB Server on your computer.
-This is explained in the OrientDB documentation in section [Run the Server](http://orientdb.com/docs/last/orientdb.wiki/Tutorial-Run-the-server.html)
-* Run FillDB
+Finally run FillDB.